chinmay0301/hide_and_seek/README.md

 # 🎮 Hide and Seek Game

-A real-time 2-player hide and seek game built with Python Flask and WebSocket technology.
+A real-time 2-player game inspired by hide-and-seek and find Waldo.
+The game is built with Python Flask and WebSocket technology and uses Flux-Konnect for image generation.
 Players can create games, join via links, and play together in real-time through their browsers.

 ## Features